Editorial Guidelines

 Submissions

 We do not accept words and photos sent on spec.
 Items that have not been previously discussed have virtually no chance of being used.
-In the first instance, email an outline of 50-100 words about the piece, its thrust, photos and the section of the magazine it suits to mmuller@rmwilliams.com.au.
+In the first instance, email an outline of 50–100 words about your proposed piece, its thrust, photos and the section of the magazine it suits to mmuller@rmwilliams.com.au.

 Mostly we will assign/commission material, although at times we will ask for words/pics to be sent on the basis of payment on usage.